cferrer0128/react-nv-redux/README.md

 # react-nv-redux
-This is a starter template for Ionic projects.
+This is a starter template for [React Native](https://facebook.github.io/react-native/) projects.

-How to use this template
+## How to use this template

+To use this template, either create a new react-native-web-redux project using the node.js utility, or copy the files from this repository into the [Starter App Base](https://github.com/cferrer0128/react-nv-redux).

+### With the Ionic CLI: